-Starting with a select group of thirty recently certified madrasa graduates in the spring and summer of 2017, the project offers a potentially transformative three-year educational experience with far-reaching consequences.
+Having started with a select group of thirty recently certified madrasa graduates in the spring and summer of 2017, the project offers a potentially transformative three-year educational experience with far-reaching consequences.
 It will provide the tools, experiences, and intellectual resources to appreciate the virtues of a cosmopolitan outlook consistent with the highest Islamic ideals and in tune with the social and political imperatives of peaceful coexistence in a multifaith and multicultural world.
 As future leaders and scholars, these graduates will be equipped to deal with the challenges of a rapidly globalizing world in the information and digital age.

 The ulama provide crucial religious guidance in values and everyday practice to Muslims around the world.
-They are the custodians of traditional learning in Muslim societies and particularly in South Asia, helping shape the social and cultural outlook of their communities.
+They are the custodians of traditional learning in Muslim societies and, particularly in South Asia, help shape the social and cultural outlook of their communities.
 Upgrading the capacity of these theologians could have a multiplier effect on millions.
 A transformative impact on the ulama, and by extension, on Muslim societies beyond South Asia, is a long-term goal of this project.

 Meet the Team

 The first year introduces students to religious and cultural pluralism: human beings across the world have different explanations of where we came from, how we should live, and what our ultimate purpose is.
-We shall explore traditional Islamic theological approaches for dealing with pluralism, bringing these approaches into conversation with contemporary perspectives from both the scientific and humanistic disciplines.
+We explore traditional Islamic theological approaches for dealing with pluralism, bringing these approaches into conversation with contemporary perspectives from both the scientific and humanistic disciplines.
 An engagement with the classical tradition in this manner opens the window into a contested dialectic intellectual history within Islam in which a broad normative consensus was eventually established through a conversation that was influenced and mediated by foreign ideas.
 Indeed, the following question is central to our inquiry in the program’s first year: if the Islamic tradition emerged from deep engagement with intellectual currents that have their origin outside of Islam, why should that tradition then not continue to engage intellectual trends that remain active outside its borders?
 More deeply, what is it that really divides one culture from another, and, in an increasingly interconnected and globalized world, are traditional divisions still tenable?

 Year two initiates a study of contemporary science and philosophy.
 Special attention is given to those aspects that lie at the fault lines with madrasa discourses on the nature of knowledge, the structure of the universe, and the place of human beings in the cosmos.
 The third year surveys recent Muslim attempts to engage modern thought, focusing especially on scholars of South Asia, and invites students to make their own creative contributions.
-In addition to online learning modules and lesson plans throughout the year, intensive summer programs bring students together to discuss case studies, work on analytical projects, embark on field experiences, and learn from an array of experts from different faiths and disciplines.
+In addition to online learning modules and lesson plans throughout the course of study, intensive summer programs bring students together to discuss case studies, work on analytical projects, embark on field experiences, and learn from an array of experts from different faiths and disciplines.

-Envisioned as a course moving from history to science to theology (or past to present to future), the program hopes to engender creative thinking among the students whereby they begin to see their own tradition as part of a larger human and inter-civilizational conversation around great questions on the origin and purpose of life.
+Envisioned as a course moving from history to science to theology (or past to present to future), the program hopes to engender creative thinking among the students whereby they begin to see their own tradition as part of a larger human and intercivilizational conversation around great questions on the origin and purpose of life.
 They will perceive tradition as something that is constructed in history by independent thinkers who used the most advanced intellectual tools at their disposal to interpret scripture in light of contemporary ideas, philosophies, and worldviews.
 By the end of the course, students will be on their way to thinking creatively in order to articulate Islamic thought using terms and concepts relevant to contemporary intellectual currents and modern global concerns.